uslearen/uslearen.github.io/index.md

 The runes are based on the [Anglo-Saxon/Frisian Runes (Futhorc) variance which, according to Wikipedia](https://en.wikipedia.org/wiki/Anglo-Saxon_runes), have been used in England and the North of Netherlands from the 5th century up until the high middle ages.

 Modern writing of runes, roughly falls in two categories.
-Those that write it phonetically and use the runes to write out the sounds, oftgen using the historical accurate word.
+Those that write it phonetically and use the runes to write out the sounds, often using the historical accurate word.
 And those that replace the letters with corresponding runes using common spelled words.
 The latter is made more difficult as there is not a one to one mapping of Runic and Latin letters.

 For that reasons I decided to adapt my own font.

 I choose specifically Futhorc runes to work upon as I feel this is more correct then using earlier [Elder](https://en.wikipedia.org/wiki/Elder_Futharkhttps:/) and [Younger](https://en.wikipedia.org/wiki/Younger_Futhark) Futhark or later derived runes like [Medieval](https://en.wikipedia.org/wiki/Medieval_runes) or [Dalecarlian](https://en.wikipedia.org/wiki/Dalecarlian_runes), as the latter two where used primarily in the Scandinavian regions and not in England.

-Even though this font is not intended to be historically accurate, I do believe that it is possible that a literate person from that historical era and area would be able to figure out eventually what is written with this script.
-But even then will struggle with the meaning, as many words have been borrowed from other languages and beyond that have gone through multiple rounds of vowel shifting and added/discarded letters.

 ## Development

 The premise is that for each common letter in the Latin Script I needed and Equivalent in Runic Script.
-Runes avoid horizontal markings as the wood, where it is carved in, would have its grain horizontal and horizontal carving could lead to splitting the wood.
-This is called the "medium-morphology hypothesis".
+Runes are characteristically composed of straight lines.
+This is hypothesised due to medium dependency according to 'The world's writing systems by Daniels, Peter T; Bright, William, 1928-2006, Section 25: The Runic Script; page 335', being the exact quote "The epigraphic character of runic lettering, with its avoidance of curves, may have resulted from initial scratching of runes into wood..." .

+I have noticed that many runic scripts also avoid horizontal lines, my hypothesis is that carvings where done left to right, due to right hand being dominant and thus holding the scratching implement.
+Thus writing would have been along the horizontal axis.
+That means that when a part of a tree is split to provide a blank to write on, the grain of the wood would also be horizontal.
+If you would carve horizontal lines you increase the likelihood of unintentionally splitting the wood again.

 On the surface this makes no sense, as the surviving material we have is either thick wood, metal or stone, neither having any real danger of splitting.
-However I hypothesis that the ‘daily’ writing was done on much thinner pieces of wood, think popsicle sticks and then the risk of splitting is very real.
+However I further hypothesis that the ‘daily’ writing was done on much thinner pieces of wood, think popsicle sticks and then the risk of splitting is very real.
 There is precedence in that hypothesis, for example, the [Bryggen Rune #B149](https://skaldic.org/db.php?id=15061&if=runic&table=mss).

+As such I have taken the above as a design philosophy.

+### Mapping of the letters
+What letters are represented by which sound and thus by which rune is a rather debated subject.
+My approach was to stay as middle of the road as possible, or more accurately, the least amount of surprises whilst not shooting myself in the foot.

+I am fully aware that vowels shifts, regional dialects and class variation makes this for modern English already a difficult topic, never mind about something that is historical.
+To remain practical I had to draw the line somewhere and this is what I came up with, so no real justifications.

 ### Base